ongcl03/Google-Form-Auto-Filler/README.md

 ## Method 1: Using Python Requests 🐍

 ### Description
 This method utilizes the `requests` library in Python to submit data to a Google Form.
+It is faster compared to Method 2 (Selenium).
+For even faster performance, you can try the multithreading requests version.
+It utilizes multiple threads to send requests simultaneously, maximizing the throughput.
+However, be cautious as it may overload the server or trigger anti-spam measures if not used responsibly.

 ## Method 2: Using Selenium ⚙️